 Tokenization offers a practical and affordable way to invest in real estate assets, but because it is a relatively new venture, regulators have not yet established a clear set of regulations.
 Which regulatory frameworks will be used depends on the type of asset being tokenized.

 Real estate tokenization has the potential to revolutionize real estate investment by increasing liquidity in a predominately illiquid asset class, lowering entry barriers for retail investors, and lowering transaction costs.
 However, market participants currently face challenges related to clear market regulation, reconciliation with land title registries, and the requirement for centralized reporting of transactions.

 Read also: What is the Future of Crypto Real Estate?

 Real estate professionals, including those in the legal, financial, and real estate fields, should be consulted if investors or owners of real property are interested in profiting from the trend of real estate tokenization.

 As the guide to real estate tokenization is coming to an end, A decentralized, bias-free financial system has been brought to the real estate sector thanks to the blockchain as the guide to real estate tokenization is coming to an end-based tokenization.
-Liquidity increases during tokenization as real estate are fractionalized.
+Liquidity increases during tokenization as real estate is fractionalized.
 People sell tokens rather than the entire property at once, which causes a fast shift of ownership.
 Tokenization is bringing about some truly amazing changes to the real estate sector.
-A wider variety of participants and developers are drawn to the process to participate in or invest in real estate.
+A wider variety of participants and developers are drawn to the process of participating in or investing in real estate.